12.9.2023

 5. Outbound logistics

-6. Product use and Nemo
+6. Product use (emptying suction bag with Nemo solution)

 The carbon footprint of a 2l Serres Suction bag